VicTamu/Eunoia/README.md

 - Node.js (v16 or higher)
 - Python 3.8 or higher
 - pip (Python package manager)
+- Supabase account and project (for authentication and database)
-- HuggingFace account and API token (for AI features)
+- HuggingFace account and API token (optional, for AI features)

 ### Installation